 Halley is also the Association of Zoo and Aquarium’s North American Regional Studbook Keeper for the Perodicticus potto (a small African monkey), having devised and published protocols leading to the first successful hand-rearing of a captive infant.
 Halley believes that the wildlife rehabilitation community are entrusted professionals and as such stewards for wildlife and wild places, relied upon to stay up-to-date on practices and provide conservation education.

-Dr. Kelli graduated from Virginia Tech with a Bachelor of Science in biochemistry and from the Virginia-Maryland Regional College of Veterinary Medicine with a Doctorate in Veterinary Medicine.
-In 1995, she did a veterinary externship at the Wildlife Center of Virginia.
-After a successful career in small-animal practice, she completed a wildlife rehabilitation externship at the Wildlife Center of Virginia in 2011 and fell in love with the field of wildlife rehabilitation!
-In 2012, Dr. Kelli joined the staff at the Wildlife Center of Virginia and has held several positions including wildlife rehabilitation intern, wildlife rehabilitator, and, currently, the Assistant Director of Veterinary Services.
+Dr. Kelli graduated cum laude from Virginia Tech with a Bachelor of Science in biochemistry and from the Virginia-Maryland Regional College of Veterinary Medicine with a Doctorate in Veterinary Medicine.
+After a successful career in small-animal practice, she completed an internship at the Wildlife Center of Virginia in 2011 and fell in love with the field of wildlife rehabilitation!
+In 2012, Dr. Kelli joined the staff at the Wildlife Center of Virginia and held several positions including Wildlife Rehabilitator, the Assistant Director of Veterinary Services, and the Director of the Wildlife Care Academy.
+In 2018, she accepted a position as the Veterinarian-in-charge at the Southwest Virginia Wildlife Center.
 She is also a member of NWRA’s national team.
-Dr. Kelli lives in Waynesboro and spends her free time at her home away from home in Blacksburg cheering on her Hokies at football and basketball games.
+In her free time, Dr. Kelli enjoys traveling and has visited over 40 countries.

 Kristin Madden is the former Clinic Director of Wildlife Rescue Inc. of New Mexico.
 She has been training educational raptors and rehabilitating wildlife since 1998.
 Kristin has been a wildlife biologist for 20 years, focusing on avian biology.
 She has a Master’s degree in environmental studies/wildlife biology and is conducting long-term research on urban Cooper’s Hawks in New Mexico.